Ever since I was little, I worried about many things. My favorite topics were money, health, and my future. What’s your favorite topic to worry about?

 I’m a pretty direct and no B.S. person.
 I prefer something short and powerful.

-Not only do I say it when I wake up, I also say it before I start working.
+Not only do I say it when I wake up, but I also say it before I start working.
 Or, when I want to start my workout.
 “Let’s go!”

 Give it a try.
 It works really well for me because it changes my state of mind to action.
 Especially when I feel afraid or powerless in life, I try to force a change in state.